THE Audi Q5 is a superb all rounder that will keep you going when others flounder in winter snow and ice.

 Diesel engines range up from a 143bhp 2.0-litre to a 3.0-litre V6 with no less than 254bhp and petrols available go from a 2.0-litre with 180bhp to a 3.0-litre with 268bhp.

-The Q5 shares its chassis with the A4, so it has excellent road manners and is very, very safe.
+The Q5 shares its chassis with the contemporary A4, so it has excellent road manners and is very, very safe.
 There's very little roll in the corners and the VW group steering has long been one of the best on the market.

 Standard equipment in mid-range SE form brings traction control, heated mirrors, alarm, parking sensors, leather trim, audio remote control and alloys.